 Optional to serve:

-- Put the bread in a food processor and blend until breadcrumbs.
+- Put 100 g Whole wheat bread into a food processor and blend until breadcrumbs.

 - Take out and form into 2 burger patties.

-- Heat some oil in a pan and cook for around 4-5 minutes each side.
+- Heat 1 tablespoon Olive oil in a pan and cook the burgers for around 4-5 minutes each side.

-- Meanwhile, put the Greek yoghurt, the last garlic clove, juice of 1 lime and the basil in a food processor (clean after using it for the salmon) and blend to make a sauce.
+- Meanwhile, put4 tablespoon 0% Greek yogurt, 1 Garlic cloves, juice of 1 Lime and 4 tablespoon Fresh basil into a food processor (clean after using it for the salmon) and blend to make a sauce.

-- Serve in a bun (optional) with sauce on top of the salmon burger with slaw and lettuce (optional).
+- Serve in 2 Burger buns (optional) with sauce on top of the salmon burger with Coleslaw and Lettuce (optional).

 - If you want to make these burgers really crispy, then use Panko breadcrumbs instead of wholemeal breadcrumbs.